This page contains documents related to the organization itself: its Bylaws and its Charter.

 G. Minutes.
 The board of Directors shall keep a record of each proceeding, which shall be verified by the signature of the Secretary and approved by the Board.

-b.
-The Director's dissent or abstention from the action taken is entered in the minutes of the
+- The Director’s dissent or abstention from the action taken is entered in the minutes of the meeting; or

 I. Vacancies.
 Whenever any Director vacancy shall occur during a term of office, whether by reason of death, resignation, removal or otherwise, the Nominating Committee shall select a person to fill the vacancy, and submit the person’s name to the Board of Directors of CORRE for approval.
 The person so chosen shall be a Contributing Member and succeed to the vacated Board position, and shall serve the balance of the unexpired term.

 J. Compensation.
 Directors will not receive any compensation for their services rendered to or on behalf of the Corporation as Directors, but by resolution of the Board of Directors, may be reimbursed reasonable expenses incurred in furtherance of the business of the Corporation.

 K. Action Without a Meeting.
 Any action that may be taken by the Board of Directors at a meeting may be taken without a meeting if a consent in writing, setting forth the action to be taken, shall be signed (original, facsimile, or e-mail) before such action by a majority of the Board of Directors, and the consent will have the same force and effect as the unanimous vote at a meeting of the Board of Directors.
 A record of the action shall be in the minutes of the next Board meeting.